Teoneag/Splitty_TU-Delft_OOP-Project/docs/meetings/week-08/week-08-minutes.md

 ## **Teamwork self-reflection**
 - Similar to buddy check
 - We need to write 2200-2700 words
-- Assignment is on brightspace
+- Assignment is on brights pace
 - Due friday (Formative)

 ## **Project pitch**